Idioma/ Language:

 Historic milestone!

 The advisory opinion published today by the International Court of Justice is historic.
-For the first time, the United Nations' principal judicial body presents a comprehensive and legally grounded interpretation, based on multiple international treaties, of States' obligations regarding climate change.
+For the first time, the principal judicial organ of the United Nations presents a comprehensive and legally sound interpretation, based on several international treaties, of the obligations of States regarding climate change.

-This is a landmark in international law, which not only paves the way for future accountability of countries for actions or omissions that violate these obligations, but can also serve as a basis for legal action at the national level, whenever governments are deemed to be failing to fulfill commitments made under international treaties.
+This is a milestone in international law, which not only paves the way for future accountability of countries for actions or omissions that violate these obligations, but can also serve as a basis for legal action at the national level, whenever governments are deemed to be failing to meet commitments made under international treaties.

-The opinion is based on a chronological approach, drawing on various legal instruments, such as the UN Charter, General Assembly resolutions, international treaties, and COP decisions, including those that established the target of limiting global temperature rise to 1.5°C and the climate finance target.
+The opinion's rationale follows a chronological approach, drawing on various legal instruments, such as the UN Charter, General Assembly resolutions, international treaties, and COP decisions, including those that established the goal of limiting the increase in global temperature to 1.5°C and the climate finance target.

-As for the obligations of States, the existence of mitigation and adaptation duties is recognized, with additional obligations for countries in Annex I of the Convention, based on the principle of common but differentiated responsibilities (CBDR), emphasizing their respective capabilities.
+Regarding the obligations of States, the existence of mitigation and adaptation duties is recognized, with additional obligations for Annex I countries of the Convention, based on the principle of common but differentiated responsibilities (CBDR), emphasizing their respective capabilities.

-The 1.5°C target is recognized as legally binding, and the submission of NDCs is treated as a means-based obligation, requiring good-faith international cooperation on the means of implementation (financing, capacity building, and means of implementation).
+The 1.5°C target is recognized as legally binding, and the submission of NDCs is treated as an obligation of means, requiring good-faith international cooperation on the means of implementation (financing, capacity building, and means of implementation).

-The Court highlights, based on international law, the duty of diligence to prevent environmental and climate system threats, and the connection of these obligations with other treaties, such as the Montreal Protocol, the Convention to Combat Desertification, the Convention on Biological Diversity, the Law of the Sea Convention and human rights treaties.
+The Court emphasizes, based on international law, the duty of care to prevent threats to the environment and the climate system, and the connection of these obligations with other treaties, such as the Montreal Protocol, the Convention to Combat Desertification, the Convention on Biological Diversity, the Convention on the Law of the Sea, and human rights treaties.

-Regarding the legal consequences, the Court emphasizes that its analysis is general and does not refer to the responsibility of specific States, but reaffirms that every internationally wrongful act generates responsibility, including obligations to cease, guarantees of non-repetition and full reparation (through restitution, compensation, satisfaction or a combination of these) provided that the causal link between the violation and the damage suffered is demonstrated, to be assessed on a case-by-case basis.
+Regarding the legal consequences, the Court emphasizes that its analysis is general and does not refer to the responsibility of specific States, but reaffirms that every internationally wrongful act generates responsibility, including obligations of cessation, guarantees of non-repetition, and full reparation (through restitution, compensation, satisfaction, or a combination thereof), provided that the causal link between the violation and the damage suffered is demonstrated, to be assessed on a case-by-case basis.

-This chapter brings concreteness to countries' climate change obligations and reinforces the relevance of climate law.
-And, of course, LACLIMA will continue to monitor this closely!
+This chapter brings concrete details to countries' obligations regarding climate change and reinforces the relevance of climate law.
+And, of course, LACLIMA will continue to monitor it closely!

 *Text by Andre de Castro dos Santos , technical director of LACLIMA.